git/git.github.io/rev_news/drafts/edition-56.md

   members with their email addresses and by saying that they can also be contacted individually.

-  In general even if there were some disagreement, most of the people taking part in the discussion agreed with Peff patches.
+  In general even if there was some disagreement, most of the people taking part in the discussion agreed with Peff's patches.
 Junio though later sent a
   [follow-up email](https://public-inbox.org/git/xmqqd0f6n5a4.fsf_-_@gitster-ct.c.googlers.com/)
   with the subject "Raise your hand to Ack jk/code-of-conduct if your